 As a leader in your company, you understand the importance of the employee experience.
 You spend countless hours thinking about how to best develop and engage your people in order to build a world-class organization.
 As an executive you invest time and resources to recruit and retain top talent while consistently allocating budget to create a culture where your people can thrive.
 Yet the fact remains that only 13% of employees are engaged in the workplace.
 While your company may be performing better than the statistics, there is always room for improvement.

-The Science and Benefits of Immersive Travel Experiences
+The Science and Benefits of Immersive Experiences

-Immersive travel experiences are becoming increasingly valued.
+Immersive experiences are becoming increasingly valued.
 Researchers found that nearly 80% of people surveyed would prefer spending money on experiences rather than on physical objects, and nearly three out of four plan to spend even more on experiences in the next year.
 This makes sense as experiences are proven to bring more happiness.
 In fact, the Association for Consumer Research found that experiences are 70% more likely than physical products to make an individual happy.
 But the most interesting result of that research shows that 77% of people say that their best memories are from an event or live experience they attended or participated in.
 So where does this happiness come from?
-How do immersive experiences like travel affect our lives so profoundly?
+How do immersive experiences affect our lives so profoundly?

 loyalty // productivity // talent attraction